I tried to ride a ten speed off a skateboard ramp once.

 My older brother, Zach, stood with the neighbor across the street to watch the spectacle.
 Both of them were acting like they didn’t care that much about it, but I knew they did.
 If I made it, Zach would tell me I was lucky.
 If I crashed, he would laugh.
 They both would.
 It’s what I thought older brothers did, hope for your failure.

 Except I was an older brother too, and I didn’t think like that.
-My little brother sat on the curb in front of our house.
+My little brother sat on the curb.
 He stared with big eyes and both hands on his knees.
 He was always proud of me and trying to show me how he could do everything I could do.
-Most of the time, he could do it better even though he was a lot younger.
+Most of the time, he could do it better even though he was younger.

 He wanted me to make the jump.